 In a recent study, two groups of people were asked to journal 5 things each day over a two week period: group one, 5 things for which they were grateful, and group two, 5 things that were a hassle.
 The benefits for those who jotted down their daily appreciation were clear.
 These grateful people showed more alertness, optimism, enthusiasm, energy, and determination.
 They showed lower cortisol (stress hormone) levels, lower blood pressure, and reported less depression, better sleep, and a higher likelihood of achieving personal goals.
 Not to mention the positive impact on the way they think and feel!
 In essence: expressing gratitude regularly contributes to overall happiness in a big way.

-Gratitude Rock: A gratitude rock is a small keepsake or momento, and the idea is that when you touch it or see it, you take a moment to feel gratitude and say thanks.
-You can keep it in your pocket, your purse, in the console of your car, the table in your entrance way where you drop your keys when you walk in the door, anywhere that works.
+A gratitude rock is a small keepsake or memento, and the idea is that when you touch it or see it, you take a moment to feel gratitude and say thanks.
+You can keep it in your pocket, your purse, in the console of your car, the table in your entranceway where you drop your keys when you walk in the door, anywhere that works.
 And of course, this doesn’t need to be an actual rock!
 It can be a small figurine, your key chain, anything that works for you to initiate those thankful thoughts.

 It seems as though we could all benefit from counting our blessings and adopting an attitude of gratitude!
 So, as we celebrate Thanksgiving this year, what are you thankful for?